 If you’ve seen ads appear at the top or right of search engines, then you already know what SEM is.
 When your ads display in these optimal, highly visible positions, your business can have an edge over your competition.
 Plus, most searchers only click on the first few results, which gives these premium ad spots a visual advantage to catch the attention of your future customers.

 Check out the SEM glossary to learn some of the most commonly used terms in search engine marketing.

 You control the cost of search engine marketing and pay nothing for your ad to simply appear on the search engine.
 You are charged only if someone clicks on your ad, and only up to the amount that you agreed to for that click.
 That’s why SEM is also known as pay per click (PPC), because you only get charged for each click that your ad generates.
 No click?
 No charge.

 With Bing Ads, your accounts are free to set up and billing is flexible.
 You choose between a prepay or postpay option, as well as various payment methods.
-Also, take your time to set up your campaigns.
-Activate your account and ads only when you’re ready, and you can pause campaigns at any time.
+If you are uncertain about anything, there is free help to answer your questions before activating your campaigns.
+You can also pause campaigns at any time.
 Remember, you’re not billed until someone clicks your ad.

 You can control costs even further with strategies in bidding and targeting.

 Remember that users enter search words into search engines based on their interest.
 The matching keywords and phrases you choose for your campaigns help determine if your ad will display when users search online.
 But be aware, other advertisers may also be using the same keywords.
 That creates competition with your ad campaign.
 What can you do to win?
 One solution is keyword bidding.

 The amount you bid on your keywords helps to elevate your ad above others.
 So, choose a bid that you feel best represents the value of that customer to your business.

 You can also control costs by focusing on your most relevant customers with targeting.